folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ## Appendix: additional issues to be discussed

+> **ISSUE.** The components may need to display different fields and
+> controls -- which in some cases will be sub-components -- depending
+> on the permissions of the logged-in user.
+For example, a user may or
+> may not be authorised to extend a patron's loans.

-> **ISSUE.** Different fields/controls displayed depending on
+> **ISSUE.** The components may need to behave differently depending
-> permissions
+> on what modules are enabled elsewhere: for example, holds and loans

-> **ISSUE.** Service discovery -- holds/loans only displayed if the
+> can only be displayed if the back-end Circulation module is
-> Circulation backend is enabled -- libraries that don't circulate
+> enabled.
+How do we do this service discovery?
+(Libraries that don't
-> still have patrons.
+> circulate still have patrons, so this is a real scenario.)

-> **ISSUE.** Validation + error display -- seeded by backend JSON
-> schema and augmented locally for client-side validation, we can also
+> **ISSUE.** How will we do validation?
+In part, this should be driven
+> by the JSON schemas available to the server, but leaving it to the
+> server to do validation results in an unresponsive UI, so will
+> probably want a mechanism for the UI to get hold of these schemas
-> do server-side validation where the backend can check it too (eg. is
+> and do what validation can be done on the client side.
+(Additional
+> server-side validation will also likely be needed, by reference to
+> data that the UI may not have, or be able to efficiently obtain.
+For
-> this a valid branch name in our 123 branch public library?)
+> example, it can check whether a branch name is valid for the
+> present library.)

-> **ISSUE.** Configuration -- maybe the `patron` module has some
+> **ISSUE.** Where does configuration live?
+Maybe the `patron` module
+> has some settings, such as default sort order, that users can
-> settings users can persist to a backend like the default sort order?
+> persist to a service?
+Would that service be Okapi?
+Perhaps the
-> And maybe the admin can configure some default-defaults that get
-> used if these aren't there?

-> **ISSUE.** Mechanism for modules that somehow augment patron records
-> with additional fields to also surface them in this UI.
-For example,
+> tenant administrator can configure the defaults on a tenant-wide
+> basis?

+> **ISSUE.** How can extension modules extend the data model for
-> a `patron-demographics` module might want to add sex, ethnicity and
+> underlying modules?
+For example, consider a `patron-demographics`
-> religion fields to the patron record.
+> that might add sex, ethnicity and religion fields to the patron
+> record.
+Can we come up with a mechanism for augmenting the existing
+> patron records with these additional fields, and surface them in the
+> UI module?

 > **ISSUE.** Might patrons and users potentially be the same entity?
-> If so then we'll need to add permissions/groups
+> If so then we'll need to add more sophisticated permissions, groups

-> **ISSUE.** Multiple panes mean we're going to need to split state
-> out for component instances, just as well really
+> and suchlike.

-> **ISSUE.** Really wonder what the URLs are going to look like for
+> **ISSUE.** We still need to decide what the URLs are going to look
-> this system, will need to ask Filip about that next week
+> like for this system, especially when using the three-pane layout
+> where the state has both a search and a record, potentially with
+> parameters for both aspects.
+This only gets more complicated if we
+> then implement Filip's split-screen mode.

-> **ISSUE.** I am assuming we would have a collection of generic,
+> **ISSUE.** We aim to have a collection of generic, reusable base
-> re-usable, base components (e.g controls that allow one to build
+> components -- for example, controls that allow a module author to
-> multiple panes of the Finder-like design which Filip seemed to have
+> build the multiple panes of the Finder-like design that Filip is
-> put all over the place, the recent apps, bar, settings pane, etc)
-> and specific ones (e.g user management pane) that inherit control’s
-> behaviour and fill in the content through the manifest configuration
+> using for the UI prototype.
+We may also need to provide the ability
+> to invoke component sets as frameworks that we can embed specific
+> components inside -- so for example we can invoke **ThreePaneSetup**
+> in a form where it "calls back" to a component we specify such as
-> and specific labels (we probably need a notion of "string resources"
+> a modified form of **PatronRouter**.
-> here)?